-In a ventilated combustion air option, the vent terminates and discharges the flue products directly to the outdoors similar to a
+In a ventilated combustion air option, the vent terminates and discharges the flue products directly to the outdoors similar to a direct vent system.
+See Figure 63 for references to clearances required by National code authorities.

 All air for combustion is piped directly to the furnace from a space that is well ventilated with outdoor air (such as an attic or crawl space) and the space is well isolated from the living space or garage.
 Combustion air requirements for this option are the same as the requirements for providing outside air for combustion for a single pipe vent system.
 Refer to the "Air For Combustion and Ventilation Section."